ContextMapper/contextmapper.github.io/_docs/architectural-refactorings/architectural-refactorings.md

 <a href="/img/architectural-refactorings-context-menu.png">![Architectural Refactoring Context Menu Example](/img/architectural-refactorings-context-menu.png)</a>

+You can also use the Shift-Alt-T keybinding for quick access to the available refactorings (cursor must be on the object on which you want to start the refactoring).

 **Note** that the context menu only shows ARs for which your selected model element fulfills the preconditions.
 The preconditions for all ARs are mentioned on the corresponding detail pages linked above.